themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 title: "How to eliminate an entire class of API authorization bugs"
 subtitle: "Broken Object Level Authorization is a systemic failure, not a per-endpoint bug."
 date: 2026-05-08
-categories: [security]
+categories: [security, architecture]
-tags: [security, appsec, api-security, authorization, bola]
+tags: [security, architecture, appsec, api-security, authorization, bola]
 description: "BOLA is not solved by asking every developer to remember object-level checks.
 It is solved by making authorization a reusable platform capability."
 share-img: /img/circuit.svg
 related_posts: